overvues/boilerplate/README.md

 ### Dev

+- You can develop all packages in the Monorepo locally, using `now dev`.
+To learn more, read [this](https://zeit.co/blog/now-dev).

 - To run individual packages, navigate within the packages and run scripts from within `package.json`.
 For development this command is `yarn dev`.
-- The ability to develop all packages in the monorepo locally, is unfortunately not yet available.
-Zeit will [soon release](https://github.com/zeit/now-cli/pull/1883#issuecomment-482397983) `now dev` which will allow this.

 ### Build